tillchen/personal-website/content/posts/2019-05-12-Python-Notes.md

     ```python
     def foo():
         """This is a docstring."""
-        return "bar"
+        return 'bar'
     ```

 8. Use annotations/type hints to improve the docs: (optional and informational only)

     ```python
     def foo(word: str) -> str:
-        """Take a string and return a string"""
+        """Take a string and return a string."""
         return word
     ```

 9. Python supports both pass-by-value and pass-by-reference.
 Variables in Python are object references.
-If there"s only assignment, the original object won"t change.
+If there's only assignment, the original object won't change.

 ## OOP